Section 06 / 11

 Product Approval Process

-Step 3 — SSB Approval/Rejection: SSB issues a Fatwa approving or rejecting the product.
-If rejected, operator must revise.
-If approved, operator can offer to customers.
+3. SSB approval or rejection: the SSB issues a Fatwa approving or rejecting the product.
+If rejected, the operator must revise before offering it.

 Key Governance Questions for SSB